6 Tips for Your Professional Development

 What does that mean?

-So, we gave you the definition from Wikipedia, but what does that really mean?
+So, I gave you the definition from Wikipedia, but what does that really mean?

 Note the word “practice.”
 This means that personal branding is ongoing, continually evolving.
 You do not need to change who you are, but you do need to evolve.
 The difference – change suggests becoming something entirely different whereas evolve means to develop.